LemmyNet/lemmy-docs/src/administration/from_scratch.md

 git pull --tags
-git checkout 0.18.5 # replace with version you are updating to git submodule update
+git checkout 0.18.5 # replace with version you are updating to git submodule update cargo build --release
-# These instructions assume you build pictrs independent, but it is
-# OPTIONAL on next command: --features embed-pictrs
-cargo build --release
 # copy compiled binary to destination
 # the old file will be locked by the already running application, so this sequence is recommended: